morphognosis/Pufferfish/Readme.txt

-Pufferfish nest-building with Morphognosis learning and control.
+Pufferfish nest building with Morphognosis learning and control.

 A species of pufferfish builds circular nesting sites on the sea floor.
 This project simulates this nest-building behavior in a cellular automaton using the Morphognosis model.